Landing meetings in B2B sales requires precision: the right contact, the right message, the right timing.

 And while you’re at it, use the right B2B prospecting tools to find out who to target.
 UserGems’ Senior Account Development Rep, Leah Zissimopulos, for example, used Drift and LinkedIn.

-“I used software (Drift) at [the] last company [I worked at] to monitor what IP domains were on our website.
+“I used software (Drift) at my last company to monitor what IP domains were on our website.
 As I figured, in some cases, someone from that company was on the website because they had an interest in our software.
 Then I went to LinkedIn to find ICP profiles and contact info,” Zissimopulos explains.

 You can also increase your odds of closing the deal by contacting someone in the target account who you already know.
 Or reaching out to a prospect who’s ready to invest in new tools after their fresh promotion or new job by tracking customer job changes.